 How You Should Test Your Mobile App?
 Tips & Tricks!

-The real challenge doesn’t lie in building an app; the real challenge is to make that app bug-free.
-Let’s say you did test for bugs and then launched your app.
+The real challenge doesn’t lie in building an Mobile App; the real challenge is to make that app bug-free.
+Let’s say you did test for bugs and then launched your mobile app.

 You further guarantee a ‘one-size-fits-all’ solution that is super intuitive, but comes to think of it, is that even true?
 How can you promote such a product unless you have tested it with real people who see the value in your app?